 - Where to find potential partners for collaboration and/or referrals, and how to reach out to them.

 There’s quite a bit to learn, so that might take a while—and it will be completely worth it.
-When you can answer all, or at least most of the above off the top of your head, you’re ready for the next stage.
+When you can most of the above off the top of your head, you’re ready for the next stage.

 Step 2: Experiment